alabou/NMOS-MatroxOnly/NMOS With NDI.md

 A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an NDI stream.
 A non-mux Flow MUST NOT have such attributes.
 The NDI Stream MUST NOT have more or less sub-Streams than indicated by those attributes.

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an NDI stream.
-A mux Flow MUST NOT have such attribute.
+A Flow that is not a sub-Flow MUST NOT have such attribute.

 A sub-Flow MUST have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an NDI stream.
-A mux Flow MUST NOT have such attribute.
+A Flow that is not a sub-Flow MUST NOT have such attribute.

 The sub-Flows of an NDI multiplexed stream MUST wither all be uncompressed sub-streams or all be compressed streams.